 - “I’m not old enough to get LPAs”

 You are never too young to be at risk of needing someone to act on your behalf.
-Many people associate LPAs with being elderly which is logical, but any of us at any time could be subject to an unexpected illness or accident which could leave us in a position where we are unable to manage our own affairs.
+Many people associate Lasting Powers of Attorneys with being elderly which is logical, but any of us at any time could be subject to an unexpected illness or accident which could leave us in a position where we are unable to manage our own affairs.
 Think of LPAs as an insurance policy.
 You have them in place and really hope you never need to use them, but should the worst happen you will have someone who is able to manage your affairs and your loved ones will be grateful that you have LPAs in place so matters can be dealt with.

 - Trust who you choose instead of no one